Lybecker/ContainerWorkshop/Exercise05/README.md

 ```
 >This is *not* the recommended approach as anybody can connect to your Docker daemon and manage your containers.
 See the [protect the Docker daemon socket](http://docs.docker.com/engine/articles/https/).

+>The Docker host is behind a firewall, therefor you need to enable port-forwarding for port 2376 in this case.
+See the [open Azure endpoint guide](../Exercise01/OpenAzureEndpoint/README.md).

 ## Create an ASP.NET 5 web application project
 1. Create a new ASP.NET web application project.
 On the main menu, choose **File**, **New Project**.
 Under **C#**, **Web**, choose **ASP.NET Web Application**.